Loc000Nguyen000/THM_WriteUp/Medium/Breakme/Breakme (Medium).md

  - First we input the name normaly john --> We recieved the result message: "User john not found"
  - Second we add special character like (:) we recieved the message: "User john: not found" but with different special character like "" or , we recieved the message same : "User john not found" and the special character being replaced.
  ```
+ --> The vulnerable "Command Injection" is available in the fearture "Check User".

+ EXPLOIT COMMAND INJECTION